ourcodingclub/ourcodingclub.github.io/_tutorials/seecc_1.md

 flickr.points <- fortify(cbind(flickr_correct@data, flickr_correct@coords))
 ```

 Now, we can build our map with `ggplot2`.
 If you want to know more about the way you build plots in `ggplot2` here is a useful [link](http://vita.had.co.nz/papers/layered-grammar.pdf).
 One feature that you might want to take notice of is the use of `fill = ..level.., alpha = ..level..`.
 This syntax sets the colour and transparency of your density layer as dependent on the density itself.
 The `stat_` functions compute new values (in this case the `level` variable using the `kde2d` function from the package `MASS`) and create new data frames.
 The `..level..` tells ggplot to reference that column in the newly built data frame.
 The two dots indicate that the variable `level` is not present in the original data, but has been computed by the `stat_` function.
+This may take a while to plot, depending on your computer or laptop.

 ```r
 (plot.years <- ggplot(data = flickr.points, aes(x = longitude, y = latitude)) +  # plot the flickr data